 The HO Complete received at the eNB shall activate AS security.

-iii) Activation of NAS security (for details cf. TS 24.301 [9]):
+iii) Activation of NAS security (for details cf. MFA TS 24.301 [9]):

 The E-UTRAN HO command received at the UE shall activate NAS security.

 The HO Notify received at the MME shall activate NAS security.
 In case the MME does not have the UE security capabilities stored from a previous visit, then no NAS message shall be sent or accepted by the MME other than a TAU request before a successful check of the UE security capabilities in the TAU request was performed by the MME.